tuppi-ovh/scanner/README.md

 # Document Scanner

-The main idea of this project is to simplify the document scanning procedure:
+The main idea of this project is to simplify the document scanning process:
-- scan using the physical scanner (maybe comming soon)
+- open scanned image file (done)
 - rotate and apply contrast (done)
 - save output as pdf file (done)